-Stephanie Kellington MA, MA, RCAT
+Stephanie Kellington (she/her) MA, MA, RCAT

 Along with my therapeutic practice, I am also committed to furthering research and theory within the field of art therapy and have contributed to academic literature on the use of art psychotherapy with children and adolescents.
 Additionally, I currently serve on the Editorial Board of the Canadian Art Therapy Association Journal.

 At the centre of my therapeutic approach is the valuing of each individual that I work with.
 The reasons that bring people to therapy are as varied as their personal life stories.
 I aim to be responsive and sensitive to each client's needs and aims.